ModelEarth/community/README.md

 ### Google REST App

 1. [Google Sheet Editor](https://neighborhood.org/editor) for crowdsourced updated - needs a lot of help.
 Code for Atlanta Brigades often use Google Sheets to maintain directories, like these [Georgia](https://www.georgia.org/covid19suppliersmap) and [North Carolina](https://nccovidsupport.org/) maps.
 A social login process is needed to allow contributors to return and update their own Google sheet row data through an online form, without having access to activate the row data of other contributors.
-The set-up needs to take only a minute per sheet, so avoid Zapier or another time-intensive approach.
+The set-up needs to take only a minute per sheet, so avoid Zapier or other time-intensive approaches.

 <br>